microsoft/staticstaging/harness/README.md

 - `phong-stif` uses pure compile-time metaprogramming.
 It uses macro called `@stif`, which like a safe `#ifdef` evaluated at overall compile time.
 - `phong-stif-diffuse` is generated automatically to show the compile-time switch going the "other way".
 - `phong-if` uses a run-time GPU-side branch to draw different instances as matte or shiny.
+- `phong-spif` converts the `if` in that version to run-time metaprogramming with a macro called `@spif`.
+This showcases the *presplicing* optimization, which avoids actual code generation and instead switches between two shaders.